Lisa Cuddy: Storylines

 Throughout Season 6, Cuddy is busy with her adopted daughter and is in a relationship with a private investigator, Lucas, who was hired by House to spy on Wilson at the start of Season 5.
 She cared for House after he goes through rehab for Vicodin.
 After sensing romantic feelings from House, Cuddy tells House that she would like to be friends; but he refuses, quoting that is the "last thing he wants".
 In the Season 6 finale "Help Me", House gives Cuddy an antique medical text written by her great-grandfather, which prompts her to confess that she and Lucas were engaged.
 Cuddy, House and House's team go to Trenton to help victims where a crane collapsed on a building.
-House finds a woman named Hannah who is trapped under a mountain of rubble.
-The first responders and Cuddy both tell House that Hannah's leg needs to be amputated for a chance of survival.
-House and the girl refuse for this to happen.
+House finds a woman named Hanna who is trapped under a mountain of rubble.
+The first responders and Cuddy both tell House that Hanna's leg needs to be amputated for a chance of survival.
+House and Hanna refuse for this to happen.
 House and Cuddy later get in an argument over it.
 Cuddy claims that the reason why he is refusing is because he is bitter over her engagement and what he went through with his leg years ago.
 During their argument, Cuddy tells him that she doesn't love him and to move on.
-House then decides to amputate Hannah's leg.
+House then decides to amputate Hanna's leg.
 Afterwards she is sent to the hospital but on the way she dies due to a fat embolism, caused by the amputation.
-With the pain he is dealing with, Hannah's death, and what Cuddy said to him earlier, when House arrives home he rips the bathroom mirror off the wall to get his stash of Vicodin.
+With the pain he is dealing with, Hanna's death, and what Cuddy said to him earlier, when House arrives home he rips the bathroom mirror off the wall to get his stash of Vicodin.
 As he gets ready to take the pills, Cuddy arrives just in time.
 She reveals to him that even though she was moving on with her life she can't stop thinking about him.
 She broke off her engagement to Lucas and tells House that she loves him and they kiss.
 He asks her if he is hallucinating this and she asks if he took the Vicodin.
 He says no and drops the pills on the floor.
 They smile and kiss again.